fbpx

 How to choose the right one between RPA and BPM?

-You should BPM when you think that you need an agile approach towards your processes.
-BPM turns out to be very fruitful, especially the no-code BPM solution as it will help you make changes on the go and will enable you to keep up with the pace of changing business needs.
-It is the obvious choice simply because it takes care of more stuff than RPA does.
+You should BPM when you think you need an agile process approach.
+BPM turns out to be very fruitful, especially the no-code BPM solution, as it will help you make changes on the go and will enable you to keep up with the pace of changing business needs.
+It is the obvious choice because it takes care of more stuff than RPA.
 Some examples of BPM and RPA are mentioned below.

 Also Read: BPM Software – 11 things to consider for choosing the right one